Birlouix/Serve-static-files/README.md

 # HOW TO INSTALL

-- run "npm install" at the root of this directory ton install all the dependencies
+- run "npm install" at the root of this directory to install all the dependencies
 - go to line 7 of index.js and edit the link to fit your needs

 ## HOW TO LAUNCH SERVER